Chippewa Valley Chapter

 (b) The vice-president shall preside over all meetings in the absence of the president and execute all other duties of the president whenever the president is unable to be present.

 (d) The treasurer shall keep a complete set of records on all income and disbursement of the chapter and shall give written report on them at all board of directors and chapter meetings.
 Said records shall be open to the membership at any reasonable time.
-The treasurer shall file with the secretary a complete financial statement at the annual meeting of the membership.
-The treasurer shall also be responsible for membership records.
+The treasurer shall report a complete financial statement at the annual meeting of the membership.
+The treasurer shall make a chapter financial report annually to the state office.

 Article VII Chapter Meetings